beauty and darkness

 H.M.
 "Melted Rocking Horse, Family Cottage Fire" (2015)

 kingdom of harm.
 Off the sound stage, evil is not that way.
 Its presence in life, often stealthy, is grimly real, and never to be celebrated.
 Evil is predatory malevolence, an instinct present in many intelligent species and, above all, in human beings.
-Evil resides in each of us, waiting for its opening.
+Evil resides in most of us, waiting for its opening.

 Evil is the impulse to destroy, to crush the spirit of life out of other creatures, and to enjoy doing so.
-To act out of evil is to serve your own vain wishes at all costs, to exalt death over love, to exploit weakness, to sew despair, to make living seem meaningless or hopeless.
+To act from evil is to serve your own vain wishes at all costs, to exalt death over love, to exploit weakness, to sew despair, to make living seem meaningless or hopeless.

 Evil sparks fear, it is true, but even more, evil begets suffering, always.
 To observe unnatural suffering is to stand in evil's force field.

 And God or no, evil gets its way a lot.
-During our times, which are steeped in selfishness, lies, and sadism, human evil makes its daily appearance beneath a thousand masks, some of which are grotesquely brazen, others quite subtle and indirect.
+During our times, which are steeped in selfishness, lies, and sadism, human evil makes its daily appearance beneath a thousand masks, some of them grotesquely brazen, others quite subtle and indirect.
 The subtle ones always scare the wits out of me.